MGMCN/Team-GYUK/Tasks/README.md

 # Team-Gao-Yuan-Uriuriboo-KazukiSenda
 !!!
-Rename our team as Team-GYUK !!!
+Rename our team name as Team-GYUK !!!
 ## Tasks for week two
 |name|contents|created by|
 |---|---|---|